 Are you a highly motivated student who is willing to commit 12 to 15 hours per week to research?
 Consider applying for a research position!

-As a biochemistry student, you can do research with any professor in the biology or chemistry departments.
+As a biochemistry student, you can do research with any professor affiliated with the Biochemistry program.

 Students who obtain positions in a professor’s lab typically work there until graduation, although many professors are understanding if you can no longer continue.
 Some professors also allow may students to volunteer in their lab without earning academic credit, which carries less of a commitment.